seanhess/tpm/README.md

 grunt.loadNpmTasks('typescript-tpm');
 ```

-### Overview
 In your project's Gruntfile, add a section named `tpm-install` or `tpm-index` to the data object passed into `grunt.initConfig()`.

-`tpm-install` installs the definitions for a given `package.json` or `bower.json`.

-`tpm-index` creates a reference file pointing to all the definition files specified, so you only have to include one.

 ```js
 // dest is optional on both of these, the default is shown here